 Teachers lead and demonstrate in lessons to help children develop the mathematical knowledge, skills and understanding to solve problems and apply them in everyday situations.
-In line with the National Curriculum framework, we plan the teaching and learning of mathematics to include number, shape and space, measure and data handling.
+We plan the teaching and learning of mathematics to include number, fractions, measurement, and geometry.
+In year two they are also taught statistics.
 Our aim is for children to develop confidence in their mathematical ability so that they can use a range of strategies and apply these independently to the task they are given.